foray1010/Popup-my-Bookmarks/markdown/contributing.md

 ## Contributing

-- Translate to other languages, It's all depended on volunteers as I am not a linguist. ;-)
+- Translate to other languages.
+It's all depended on volunteers as I am not a linguist. ;-)

   Please join our translation team on https://goo.gl/ZET77